zaurh/zaurh/README.md

-- 🌱 I’m currently learning new Jetpack Libraries and KTOR
+- 🌱 I’m currently learning new Jetpack Libraries and KTOR.

 - 💬 Ask about **Android Development**